BernardTatin/eleventy-netlify-boilerplate/pages/about.md

 ---
-title: About me
+title: About the site, about me
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.description will be used instead.
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
+summary: More about the site than about me.
+You know what?
+I'm shy.
 eleventyNavigation:
   key: About
-  order: 1
+  order: 3
 ---

 ## about the fonts used here

-For titles and header, it's [Darker Grotesque](https://fontsarena.com/darker-grotesque-by-gabriel-lam/), for the rest, it's [Jost](https://indestructibletype.com/Jost.html).
+For titles and header, it's [Darker Grotesque](https://fontsarena.com/darker-grotesque-by-gabriel-lam/) and [Jost](https://indestructibletype.com/Jost.html), for the text, it's [Jost](https://indestructibletype.com/Jost.html).
 Both are under the [SIL Open Font License](https://fontsarena.com/licenses-explained/).
+Code samples use [Computer Modern Typewriter](https://checkmyworking.com/cm-web-fonts/), which was created by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).

 I did not include all the files of their distribution for performance reasons.

 ## about the blog engine